-Defending Rogers Cup champ Halep edges qualifier Brady
+Serena Williams advances in Rogers Cup

-TORONTO (AP) — Wimbledon champion Simona Halep of Romania beat American qualifier Jennifer Brady 4-6, 7-5, 7-6 (5) on Wednesday in the second round of the Rogers Cup on Wednesday.
+TORONTO (AP) — Serena Williams won her first match since losing the Wimbledon final, beating Elise Mertens of Belgium 6-3, 6-3 on Wednesday night in the second round of the Rogers Cup.

-The winner last year in Montreal, Halep lost a 4-0 lead in the third set when Brady won five straight games.
-The No. 4 Halep broke the 76th-ranked Brady for a third time in the set to go up 6-5, but the former world No. 1 was broken right back to set up the tiebreak.
+The 37-year-old Williams has won the event three times, all in Toronto, and has a 31-4 match record.

-The 26-year-old Halep will face either Svetlana Kuznetsova or Donna Vekic in the third round.
+“I feel like my movement is great — been working on my fitness, so I felt like it really was able to shine through today,” Williams said.
+“I’m loving going out there, and I’m loving kind of running.
+So it’s a good thing.”

 Most Read Stories